Missions, Goals & Measurable Outcomes

-Program Goal 1: The Boston University DPD will provide students with the knowledge and skills required to enter supervised practice, a graduate program or a job in a health-related field.
+Program Goal 1: The Boston University DPD will provide graduates with the knowledge and skills required to enter a graduate degree program or a supervised practice program to become a Registered Dietitian Nutritionist (RDN).

 Goal 1 Objectives

-- At least 80 percent of the students in the BU DPD will complete their program/degree requirements within 150% of usual program length (3 years for undergraduate DPD and 2.5 years for DPD/MS).
+- At least 80 percent of the graduates in the BU DPD will complete their program/degree requirements within 150% of usual program length (3 years for undergraduate DPD and 2.5 years for DPD/MS).

-- At least 40 percent of the graduates of the BU DPD will apply to a DI within 12 months of graduation.
+- At least 40 percent of the graduates of the BU DPD will apply to a supervised practice program within 12 months of graduation.

 - At least 50 percent of the graduates of the BU DPD who apply to a DI within 12 months of graduation will be accepted.

-Program Goal 2: The Boston University DPD will prepare students to function as competent healthcare professionals.
+Program Goal 2: The Boston University DPD will prepare graduates to function as competent Registered Dietitian Nutritionists (RDN).

 Goal 1 Objectives

-- At least 80 percent of the students responding to a one year post-graduation survey regarding adequacy of academic preparation for supervised practice, a graduate program or a job in a health-related field will report satisfactory preparation.
+- At least 80 percent of the graduates responding to a one year post-graduation survey regarding adequacy of academic preparation for a graduate degree program or a supervised practice program will report satisfactory preparation.

-- At least 80% of graduates, over a five-year period, will pass the CDR registration exam for dietitian nutritionists on their first attempt or within one year following the first attempt.
+- At least 80% of graduates will pass the CDR registration exam for Registered Dietitian Nutritionists within one year following their first attempt.